Mega Cat Project Code Design Guidelines

 - Any other important information which may not be apparent at a glance in the inspector.
 For example, any notable components that are added to the object by script during runtime.

 Utilizing Scriptable Objects for Faster Iteration

 Gameplay balance values such as speeds, rates, quantities, and more are often set through public members on objects, or in generic gameplay logic scripts themselves.
 This is difficult to manage, as changing a specific variable of gameplay requires hunting down a prefab which exposes it or the script which defines it.
 Scriptable objects being used as gameplay tuners solves this problem.

 Define your gameplay variables in a scriptable object’s public interface.
 You can calculate other internal variables using the public variables, but display them in the scriptable object’s interface so the developer or designer can see how the public variables affect the internal variables.

-Load your gameplay variable scriptable objects as a resource, and provide them as a dependency to classes which need it.
+Load your gameplay variable scriptable objects as a resource, and provide them as a dependency to classes that need it.
 Rather than having their own internal gameplay variables, they will use the variables provided by the scriptable object.

 A single scriptable object should not necessarily contain all possible gameplay variables.
 If you have a lot of variables, separate them into different scriptable objects by the system of the game they relate to most.
 For example, camera variables, UI variables, character balance variables, and so on.
-As a result, tweaking system variables becomes an easy and efficient process.
+As a result, tweaking system variables become an easy and efficient process.